Skip to main content

 Using API Keys

-MCPBundles provides API keys for programmatic access to your bundles and tools.
-Use them to authenticate with the GraphQL API and MCP endpoints from scripts, CI/CD pipelines, and other automated systems.
+MCPBundles provides API keys for programmatic access to your MCP servers and tools.
+Use them to authenticate with the GraphQL API and MCP endpoints from scripts, CI/CD pipelines, remote cloud agents, and other automated systems.

 Types of API Keys